 How do you avoid paying when you sell your house?

 The simplest way to avoid paying capital gains tax is to hold off on selling and wait until you hit the two year mark.
-If you’re eager to move, consider renting your home out and making money off of it in the meantime, rather than potentially losing money by paying capital gains.

 Your real estate agent or accountant can offer better insight to provide you with the most profitable solution.

 Are there partial exclusions you can qualify for?